FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ## One final condition

 If you have made it this far...Great!
 You have a fully working example of a VueJS application using FusionAuth.

 The remainder of this article will cover one final condition and improve our existing code.

 ### Authorization vs authentication

 What happens if we create a user in FusionAuth but do not assign them to an application?
-You may notice our ExpressJS server crashes.
+You may notice our ExpressJS server crashes (to recap, screenshots of an assigned user and unassigned user are displayed below).

+#### Unassigned user

+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-configuration-before.png" alt="User settings for the new application." class="img-fluid" figure=false %}

+#### Assigning a user

+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-configuration-after.png" alt="User settings for the new application." class="img-fluid" figure=false %}

 Why is that?
 The short answer is we need to refactor our code (namely our axios code).
 The longer answer is we need to understand [Authentication vs Authorization](https://fusionauth.io/docs/v1/tech/core-concepts/authentication-authorization/).

 > <strong> Authentication is <u>who</u> you are. </strong>

 > <strong> Authorization is <u>what</u> you can do. </strong>

 We will add feedback when a user is authenticated, but not authorized to update user data or access our application.
 Please note in some cases, you may not want to give such an acknowledgement, but rather simply route the user back to a login screen with a message of "Login Failed."

 We will do this by adding a new data property called `authState` to our server response with the following possible values:
 - `Authorized`